Highpoint2000/TEFLoggerApp/README.md

 - Individual files are merged before uploading

 ## History:

+### Version 2.3 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)

+- Added source selection for multiple TEF receivers

 ### Version 2.2 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)